 2.1.2 Service Characteristics

-The measured service characteristics that apply to the aforementioned products are: Timeliness, Completeness and Accuracy.
+The measured service characteristics that apply to the aforementioned products are: Timeliness, Completeness, and Accuracy.
 Incidents impacting these characteristics are reported as part of the Extract & Report Incident log, as described in Section 3.

 ERCOT runs integrity checks to ensure that reports and extracts contain complete data sets.
 Validations will also be run to verify that the data sets provided are accurate and posted within protocol.
 Generation frequency for all products is recorded in the EMIL.
 Where there is not a specified protocol posting timeline, the default is 23:59 for the particular Operating Date.